Giacomo Puccini: Madama Butterfly

 The original version of Madama Butterfly ("Madam Butterfly") premiered at La Scala on 17 February 1904 with Rosina Storchio in the title role.
 It was initially greeted with great hostility (probably largely owing to inadequate rehearsals).
 When Storchio's kimono accidentally lifted during the performance, some in the audience started shouting: "The butterfly is pregnant" and "There is the little Toscanini".
 The latter comment referred to her well-publicised affair with Arturo Toscanini.
 This version was in two acts; after its disastrous premiere, Puccini withdrew the opera, revising it for what was virtually a second premiere at Brescia in May 1904 and performances in Buenos Aires, London, the US and Paris.
 In 1907, Puccini made his final revisions to the opera in a fifth version, which has become known as the "standard version".
 Today, the standard version of the opera is the version most often performed around the world.
 However, the original 1904 version is occasionally performed as well, and has been recorded.
+Puccini incorporated elements of Japanese music into his score and "tried to make B. F. Pinkerton sound like an American."